top of page

 77 hours

-For me, the best part about the Propex HS2000 campervan heater is that it has a wall-mounted thermostat that will periodically turn the heater on when the temperature in the campervan drops; you set the desired temperature.
+For me, the best part about the Propex HS2000 campervan heater is that it has a wall-mounted thermostat that will periodically turn the heater on when the temperature in the campervan drops below your desired temperature.

 Propex HS2000 thermostat